Can Allergies or Stress Cause Eye Twitching? Be Aware of These 5 Common Causes (Updated 2025)

 1. Stress and Eye Strain

-Whether it is from work, family, or friends, we are all under stress at some point.
-Learning to manage the stress, though, is not only good for your eyes but also your health.
+Whether it is from work, family, or friends, we all experience stress at some point.
+Learning to manage stress is not only good for your eyes but also benefits your mental health.

-Eye twitching is related to vision strain and can be reduced by limiting your time in front of the many screens that we put in front of our eyes on a daily basis.
+Eye twitching is often related to vision strain, which can be reduced by limiting time spent in front of the many screens we use daily.
 Check out one of our past blogs about vision strain to learn about ways to reduce eye strain.

 2. Tiredness

 Lack of sleep can cause the eyelid to spasm.
 The recommended amount of sleep for adults is 7 to 8 hours per night.
-For some people, getting that much sleep just isn’t feasible.
-And for others, even that’s not enough sleep.
-Establishing a set sleep and wake schedule, though, will help your body sync into a routine.
-Exercising regularly and avoiding eating anything for 2 or 3 hours before going to sleep also helps.
+For some people, getting that much sleep just isn’t feasible, while others require more sleep.
+Establishing a set sleep and wake schedule helps your body sync into a routine.
+Exercising regularly and avoiding eating 2 to 3 hours before going to sleep also helps.
 If all else fails, try counting sheep.
-Just get your rest, your eyes will thank you.
+Just prioritize your rest; your eyes will thank you.

 3. Caffeine

 We start our day with it, then follow with the requisite mid-morning pick-me-up.
 By the time afternoon rolls around, it’s time for another beverage of caffeinated delight.
-Coffee, soda pop, and tea all have caffeine in them (unless you are drinking the decaf variety) and can increase eyelid spasms and twitching.
-If you think your caffeine intake may be to blame, try to cut back.
-It may be rough, but it could get rid of the annoying twitches.
+Coffee, soda pop, and tea all contain caffeine (unless you are drinking the decaf variety) and can increase eyelid spasms and twitching.
+If you think your caffeine intake may be to blame, try to cut back to help prevent annoying twitches.

 4. Dry Eyes

-Dry eyes don’t just make your eyes itchy, they can also make them twitchy.
-Dry eyes are very common among the older population, as well as people who use computers, wear contact lenses, or take certain medications.
-Using eye drops to keep your eyes moist can help quell the twitching.
+Dry eyes do more than make your eyes itchy; they can also make them twitchy.
+Dry eyes are very common among older patients, as well as people who wear contact lenses or take certain medications.
+They also result from extended computer and screen time.
+Using eye drops to keep your eyes moist usually helps quell twitching.
 Read our related blog post for more tips to combat dry eyes.

 5. Allergies

-We all dread certain times of the year when allergies strike hard.
-They make you sneeze and have itchy, watery eyes.
+We all dread certain times of the year when allergies strike hard, causing incessant sneezing and itchy, watery eyes.
 When your eyes itch, the natural reaction is to rub them, which releases histamine into the lid tissue.
 This histamine then causes—you guessed it—eyelid twitching.

 As you can see, most causes of eye twitches are easily fixed with simple changes to your daily routine.
-For those really stubborn twitches, though, don’t flinch at the thought of seeing an eye doctor in OKC for medical attention; involuntary eye spasms could be the cause of a more serious problem.
+For those really stubborn twitches, though, don’t flinch at the thought of seeing an eye doctor in OKC for medical attention; involuntary eye spasms could be the cause of a more serious problem, and we’re here to help.

 Contact nJoy Vision in Oklahoma City at (405) 842-6060 or request a consultation today.